thomascastleman/teaching-compiler/README.md

 | `fequal` | Flag.
 Set if `a = b` for previous `cmp a, b`  |
 | `fless`  | Flag.
 Set if `a < b` for previous `cmp a, b`  |
 | Stack    | Fixed-size array of memory locations |

+The stack size is given by the `STACK_SIZE` constant in `rasm/VirtualMachine.py`, and defaults to 10,000 memory locations.

 ## Errors